Cyber security salary calculator

 How fast can I get into cyber security?

-If you already know IT basics like networking, Linux or Windows, and scripting, a focused plan that includes labs, SOC tickets, a home lab, and a few specific certifications can help you secure entry-level cyber security jobs in a few months.
-If you don’t have any IT experience, it will take longer.
-Without any experience, you can start with help desk or IT support positions, and seek out junior analyst internships.
-At the same time, you can build a portfolio showcasing SIEM dashboards, detections, and vulnerability scans.
+If you already know IT basics like networking, Linux or Windows, and scripting, a focused plan with labs, SOC tickets, a home lab, and a few specific certifications can get you into entry-level cyber security jobs in a few months.
+If you don't have any IT experience, it's going to take longer.
+Without experience, you can start with help desk or IT support jobs and look for junior analyst internships.
+While you're doing that, you can build a portfolio that shows off SIEM dashboards, detections, and vulnerability scans.

 Will AI take over cyber security jobs?

-AI makes detection and analysis faster, but it doesn’t mean humans are not necessary.
-Quite the contrary, AI makes phishing, malware, and social engineering easier and stealthier.
-This will make skilled analysts and engineers more in demand.
+AI speeds up detection and analysis, but that doesn't mean we don't need humans anymore.
+Actually, it's the opposite—AI also makes phishing, malware, and social engineering easier and harder to spot.
+That's going to make skilled analysts and engineers even more in demand.
 To analyze more, check out our AI job risk analyzer to know which jobs AI will replace.

 What is the lowest salary in cyber security?